maijahaka/the-komputer-store/README.md

 ## How to use

-Download the contents of this directory and open _index.html_ in your browser.
+The application is accessible at https://maijahaka.github.io/the-komputer-store/.

 The application works in the newer versions of all main browsers.

 ## Picture credits